B&TB&TB&T

 So, next time someone tries to evoke the mysticism of start-up culture, remind them it’s just about adopting a customer view.
 And any business can learn to do that.
 Pass me a coconut water.

-five by five Matt Lawton Start-Up start-up culture
+TAGGED: five by five, Matt Lawton, Start-Up

 Latest News